Knowledge graphSettings

 32 bits

-Base header is usually 20 bytes.
-Options (MSS, Window Scale, SACK Permitted, Timestamps) can extend it to 60 bytes.
+The base header usually takes 20 bytes.
+Options such as MSS, Window Scale, SACK Permitted, and Timestamps can extend it to 60 bytes.

 TCP connection lifecycle